 Speaker & Host

-Afua Hirsch is a award winning author, broadcaster and journalist, former war reporter, barrister and international development worker, Afua Hirsch has a unique perspective on diversity, cultural intelligence and current affairs.
+Afua Hirsch is an award winning author, broadcaster and journalist, former war reporter, barrister and international development worker.
+Afua has a unique perspective on diversity, cultural intelligence and current affairs.
 A fine speaker and a presenter on Sky News show The Pledge, Afua is passionate about women's issues, social justice, diversity and politics.